VitorCMatias/snake_game/README.md

-This project is a version of the classical snake game arcade that I developed to practice, and Inprove, my skills in  POO, data structures, C++, and its STL.
+This project is a version of the classical snake game arcade that I developed to practice, and Inprove, my skills in  POO, data structures, file manipulation, C++, and its STL.

 ## Libraries
 - STL